acts-project/acts/doc/utilities/units.rst

     .. math::

-        radius = - (momentum / charge) / magnetic_field
+        radius = - (momentum / charge) / field

     With the chosen magnetic field unit the expression above stays the same and no additional conversion factors are necessary.

 Depending on the context a physical quantity might not be given in the native units.
 In this case we need to convert to the native unit first before the value can be used.
-The necessary conversion factors are defined in the :ref:`namespace_Acts__UnitConstants` namespace.
+The necessary conversion factors are defined in :ref:`namespace_Acts__UnitConstants`.
 Multiplying a value with the unit constant produces the equivalent value in the native unit, e.g.

 .. code-block:: cpp